Rosemary Maple Pork Roast

 - In a small bowl, whisk the dijon mustard, maple syrup, and rosemary together.
 Pour half of this mixture onto the roast.

-- Bake at 375 degrees for 1 to 1 1/2 hours or until meat reaches an internal temperature degrees.
-If during the cooking process the roast gets too brow, just tent with a piece of foil.
+- Bake at 375 degrees for 1 to 1 1/2 hours or until meat reaches an internal temperature of 145 degrees.
+If during the cooking process the roast gets too brown, just tent with a piece of foil.

 - Remove from oven, tent with foil and allow to rest 10 minutes before slicing.
 Serve topped with the remaining sauce.
 Serves 4-6.